RICHARD ALAN MEIER, FAIA (1934-)

 1973 - The James E. and Jean Douglas House, 3490 South Lakeshore Drive, Harbor Springs MI.
 Won a 1974 AIANY Merit Award.
 Won a 1976 National AIA Honor Award.
 5000 sf.
 The house really should be called the "General Hitch of Canada" House as Douglas titled it to his company, according to Rod Nunn who worked with Douglas at the time.
 Sold in 1981 to J. M. Walstrom who added carpeting, foil wallpapers, heavy drapes, and early American furniture.
 Much of the Meier-designed or specified furniture was gone or damaged, and the house, closed during winters, had substantially deteriorated.
 Sold in 1985 to Paul and Penny Beitler who did a restoration.
 Sold in 2007 to Michael McCarthy and Marcia Myers, bottom photo, who did an extensive restoration.

 1974 - The Stuart R. and Paula Shamberg House, aka House in Mount Kisco, 46 Old Roaring Brook, Chappaqua NY (aka New Castle NY).
 6.5 acres.
 Won an AIANY Merit Award in 1976.
 Won a national AIA Honor Award in 1977.
 Was a 1977 Architectural Record house.
 Sold in 1989 to Geoffrey P. and Susan Wharton.
 The Whartons made significant changes, expanding the original 2,700 sf house and bridging it with the adjacent building.
 The combined 6700 sf property includes a new media/family room with three kitchens, four bedrooms, five baths, a rectangle-shaped swimming pool, a smaller reflecting pool, a two-car garage, and a separate barn/garage.
 The Meier portion of the house is as originally designed except for a new stone floor and the addition of central air conditioning.
-For sale 2004-2014.
+For sale for 2004-2014, then withdrawn.
 B/W Photos by Ezra Stoller/ESTO.

 1974 - The Twin Parks Northeast Housing,

 Bronx NY .
 There are

 .
 There are312 apartments housing some 918 residents at the 4.35 acre site between East 182nd and East 184th Streets, Webster and Tiebout Avenues.

 1976 - The Richard H. Maidman House, 27 Astor Lane, Sands Point NY.
 Commissioned 1971.
 Still owned by the Maidmans as of 2010.
 Bottom three photos by Ezra Stoller/ESTO.